We Need to Talk (Tayla Parx album)

-We Need to Talk is the debut studio album by American songwriter and singer Tayla Parx, released on April 5, 2019.
-The album was preceded by the singles "Me vs. Us", "Slow Dancing" and "I Want You".
+We Need to Talk is the debut studio album by the American songwriter and singer Tayla Parx, released on April 5, 2019, via her label Taylamade, Inc. and Atlantic Records.
+The album was preceded by the singles "Me vs. Us", "Slow Dancing", and "I Want You".

 Background

 After co-writing many songs for artists such as Christina Aguilera, Mariah Carey, BTS.
 She also co-wrote "Love Lies" by Khalid and Normani, "High Hopes" by Panic! at the Disco and Ariana Grande's number 1 singles "Thank U, Next" and "7 Rings".
 Parx began writing her album in mid 2018 to early 2019.
 When interviewed about the album and her own label she said, " lot of labels started to realize that I was writing their artists’ songs and helping their artists come up with an identity for themselves.
 The last few albums I’ve worked on, I’ve done at least half the album".

 Composition

 The album was mentioned to have a "common theme of R&B".